graphql/graphql.github.io/site/learn/Learn-Queries.md

 category: Learn
 permalink: /learn/queries/
 next: /learn/schema/
-sublinks: a-simple-query,nested-data,arguments,aliases,fragments,variables,variable-definitions,operation-name,directives-skip-and-include,mutations,fragments-and-type-conditions,querying-for-typename
+sublinks: fields,arguments,aliases,fragments,variables,operation-name,directives,mutations,inline-fragments
 ---

 On this page, you'll learn in detail about how to query a GraphQL server.

-### A simple query
+## Fields

-Before we dive into all of the features of the query language, let's start with a very simple query, and look at the result we might get when we run it:
+At it's simplest, GraphQL is about asking for specific fields on objects.
+Let's start by looking at a very simple query and the result we get when we run it:

 ```graphql
 # { "graphiql": true }